enumahin/aggregation-service/README.md

 # Instruction on how to run the aggregation service

 #1.
-Make sure that you have docker installed on your computer and docker-compose path is in your environment/path variable
+Make sure that you have docker and docker compose installed on your computer and docker-compose path is in your environment/path variable

 #2. download the docker-compose.yml file from the link below
 https://github.com/enumahin/aggregation-service/blob/main/docker-compose.yml

 #3.
-Then open the terminal/command prompt, navigate to the folder where you saved the downloaded file, and run the below command
+Then open the terminal/command prompt, navigate to the folder where you saved the downloaded file, and run the below command for mac
 docker-compose docker-compose.yml up

+#3.
+Run this for Linux
+docker compose docker-compose.yml up

+# Note that number 3 depends on how docker compose is installed on your computer

 #4 Check to be sure that the aggregation service and its two dependency services(backends service and rabbitmq service) are running.